 Step 1.
 Go to "Settings" and select the "Music" section on your device.

 Step 2.
 Under the "Music" bar, you can see the "Show Apple Music" option.
 Tap it to make the slider turn green.

 The iCloud Music library is used to sync and transfer streaming music tracks from Apple Music and iTunes between devices.
 Therefore, you need to make sure that iCloud Music Library is enabled.
 If you turn off iCloud Music Library, you may get lost playlist on Apple Music.
 Here are how to recover Apple Music library by enabling this feature.

 The instruction is same for iPhone, iPad and iPod Touch.
 Here I will take the iPhone X to show you how to do that.

 Step 2.
-Click "Settings" > "Music" menu, then tap the iCloud Music Library to turn it on.
+Click "Settings" > "Music" > "Library", then tap the iCloud Music Library to turn it on.

-3. It there is no other music on your device, the songs and playlists from the iCloud Music Library will be downloaded to your device immediately.
-Else you can choose to keep music or replace.
+Step 3.
+If there is no other music on your device, the songs and playlists from the iCloud Music Library will be downloaded to your device immediately.
+Else, you can choose to keep music or replace.

 Note: You need to sign up Apple Music or iTunes Match to have the iCloud Music Library option.